W Idioms

 - a good piece of advice

-I gave my friend a word to the wise before he started on his journey.
+I gave my friend a word to the wise before he started his trip.

 We spent a long time trying to work the softening cream into the leather.